Home » Dish Type » Buns and Dumplings » Rou Yue Bing {Suzhou Style Pork Mooncake}

 Should I store Savory Pork Mooncake in the refrigerator?

-Yes, because they are made of pork filling, you should store them in the refrigerator and use in the next few days.
+Yes, because they are made of pork filling, you should store them in the refrigerator and use them in the next few days.

 How to warm up left-over Rou Yue Bing {Pork Mooncake}?